gstackio/cif-cli/README.md

 Copyright © 2017-present, Benjamin Gandon, Gstack

-Like the rest of BOSH, the Turbine framework and Turbbine infra CLI are released under the terms of the
+Like the rest of BOSH, the Turbine framework and Turbine infra CLI are released under the terms of the
 [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).